Amir Locke Shooting: Minneapolis Releases Body Cam Footage Of Deadly Police Encounter

 Minneapolis city documents say Hanneman shot Locke twice in the chest and once in the wrist.
 While officers and medics tried to render aid to Locke, he was pronounced dead at Hennepin Healthcare shortly after.

-A handgun was recovered at the scene of the shooting, police say.
-The weapon was loaded with with 5.7 mm rounds.
-Locke’s relatives say he was licensed to carry a weapon.
-Locke has no criminal history in Minnesota.

-READ MORE: ‘A Gentle Soul’: Lawsuit Says Eden Prairie Teen Now In Coma After Consuming Bottle Of Vodka At Fraternity
+Huffman said during Thursday’s press conference that St. Paul police’s investigation is still ongoing, and items were collected at the scene that are believed to be of evidentiary value.

-Interim Minneapolis Police Chief Amelia Huffman said body-cameras recorded the shooting, adding that she reviewed the footage.
-So far, none of the footage has been released publicly.
-Since the shooting, community groups, state lawmakers and the Minnesota chapter of the American Civil Liberties Union have all called for the body-worn camera footage to be released.
+Community leaders had earlier identified Locke as the victim, and his relatives posted to social media that he didn’t live there.
+In the aftermath of the shooting, community groups, state lawmakers and the Minnesota chapter of the American Civil Liberties Union called for the body-worn camera footage to be released.

 “These past few years have been difficult on the Minneapolis community due to strained relations and lack of trust between the community and the Minneapolis Police Department,” said a letter written by Minneapolis legislators.
 “We believe that one path to establishing trust between the police department and the community is greater transparency and accountability of police actions.
 Releasing the bodycam footage of this event, allowing the public to see actions of both officers and Mr. Locke, is essential.”

-The office of Minneapolis Mayor Jacob Frey said Thursday that it made sure Locke’s family was able to review the body-camera footage prior to it being released.
+Mayor Frey’s office said Thursday that it made sure Locke’s family was able to review the body-camera footage prior to it being released.

 At a vigil Wednesday night outside the building where the shooting happened, activists questioned why a Black man was fatally shot by police in just seconds.
 They also wondered why shots were fired inside a multi-unit apartment building, as neighbors could have been hurt.